aldas/modbus-tcp-client/README.md

 }
 ```

-## Try comminication with PLCs quickly with php built-in web server
+## Try communication with PLCs quickly using php built-in web server

 Examples folder has [index.php](examples/index.php) which can be used with php built-in web server to test
 out communication with our own PLCs.